Month 12, Day 7, Monday 12:45 p.m.

 He gave her a small smile.
 “Is this a role-reversal, Sebastien?
 You looking out for me?”

 She shrugged.
 “Sometimes, when you’re really tired, you don’t realize how hard you’re fighting it.
-Your body tightens up until you’re like this tight little rock on the edge of a precipice.
+Your body tightens up until you’re like this taut little rock on the edge of a precipice.
 If you can rest, when you wake up everything seems a little more manageable, and you have the option to be flexible instead of shatter.”

 “Sound advice.
 Almost as if you know from experience,” he said, his wry smile growing.